apache/flink/docs/dev/connectors/cassandra.md

 A checkpoint committer stores additional information about completed checkpoints in some resource.
 This information is used to prevent a full replay of the last completed checkpoint in case of a failure.
-You can use a `CassandraCommitter` to store these in a separate table in cassandra.
+You can use a `CassandraCommitter` to store these in a separate table in Cassandra.
 Note that this table will NOT be cleaned up by Flink.

 Flink can provide exactly-once guarantees if the query is idempotent (meaning it can be applied multiple times without changing the result) and checkpointing is enabled.
-In case of a failure the failed checkpoint will be replayed completely.
+In case of a failure, the failed checkpoint will be replayed completely.

-Furthermore, for non-deterministic programs the write-ahead log has to be enabled.
-For such a program the replayed checkpoint may be completely different than the previous attempt, which may leave the database in an inconsistent state since part of the first attempt may already be written.
+Furthermore, for non-deterministic programs, the write-ahead log has to be enabled.
+For such a program the replayed checkpoint may be completely different from the previous attempt, which may leave the database in an inconsistent state since part of the first attempt may already be written.
 The write-ahead log guarantees that the replayed checkpoint is identical to the first attempt.
 Note that that enabling this feature will have an adverse impact on latency.

 <p style="border-radius: 5px; padding: 5px" class="bg-danger"><b>Note</b>: The write-ahead log functionality is currently experimental.
-In many cases it is sufficient to use the connector without enabling it.
+In many cases, it is sufficient to use the connector without enabling it.
 Please report problems to the development mailing list.</p>

 ### Checkpointing and Fault Tolerance
 With checkpointing enabled, Cassandra Sink guarantees at-least-once delivery of action requests to C* instance.